w-wojtak/PINNs-and-iPINNs-Pytorch/README.md

 ### PINN results

 Below are the results from training a PINN on three test cases: under-damped, critically-damped, and over-damped.
+For definitions of each scenario, please refer to the original tutorial.
 Each plot presents a comparison between the analytical solution and the response output from the trained PINN.

 <p align="center">
   <img src="https://github.com/w-wojtak/PINNs-and-iPINNs-Pytorch/assets/19287772/6002ff45-ed3c-48c2-a740-062db158f1ac" alt="image1" width="376" height="303" style="margin-right: 10px;"/>